-Virginia is home to five American Byways, a U.S. Department of Transportation national scenic byways designation.
+Virginia is home to five of America's Byways, a national designation given to significant and scenic roads around the country.
 Travelers on these winding and curvy drives will experience breathtaking vistas of natural beauty with distinct and diverse historic and cultural qualities.
-Read on to learn about Virginia’s national scenic treasures!

 BLUE RIDGE PARKWAY